garretreichenbach/effortless-fabric/README.md

 - **Array**: Copies builds and block states in a certain direction a certain number of times.
 - **Radial Mirror**: Places blocks in a circle around a certain point.
 The circle can be divided into slices, and each slide will copy your block placements.

+Use M key to quickly cycle between X/Z Mirror modes (centered on player's position).

 ### Replace Modes (Keybind: R)

 - **Disable**: Placing blocks does not replace any existing blocks